This article was updated in March, 2022 to reflect recent information and research.

 9. Belly pain in the lower left side that's worse when you move

 Abdominal pain in the left lower area of the abdomen may signify diverticulitis, small pockets in the colon that can become obstructed and tear.
 Traditional treatment includes antibiotics and stool softeners to reduce the risk of abscess formation.
-Physicians say according to recent research, antibiotics may no longer be needed in this scenario, recommending acetaminophen instead.
+Physicians say according to recent research, antibiotics may no longer be needed in this scenario, and they recommend acetaminophen instead.

 Find a doctor